 Next, you will need to turn on all of the video options in your Mediavine dashboard that will make you all the money.
-This includes both Desktop and Mobile Autoplay, and our placement optimization.
 You can read more about these options here.

 You can also hook up your Mediavine player to your Youtube channel to maximize those conversations and grow your channel, and submit a video sitemap to Google because our player is fully marked up for optimal SEO benefits for your site.

 That's it!
 You are off to the races and earning with Mediavine!